-It strikes me that there are two great currents in human history that are now colliding with one another.
+There seems to be two great currents in human history that are now colliding with one another.
 On the one hand, there is a definite long term trend toward larger organizational units.
-The first human settlements were villages that grew into towns.
+The first human settlements were tiny camps that become villages and then grew into towns.
 These towns were the administrative centers for the surrounding farm and pasture lands.
 Those towns grew into cities and eventually city-states.
-The Bronze Age was dominated by city-states that conquered the surrounding city-states.
+The Bronze Age was peak city-state.

-The city state gave way to the regional power that was a collection of city-states speaking the same tongue and having a shared history.
+The city state gave way to the regional power that was a collection of city-states speaking the same language and having a shared history.
 Eventually, after a lot of war and conquest, we got nations, mostly composed of people with a shared genealogy and culture.
 There are exceptions, but the nations of Europe mostly track the ethnic grouping of the continent.
 The 20th century gave us world government, in bits and pieces.
 The European Union is all about creating a super-state.
-World trade organizations and financial regulators like the IMF are precursors of world governance.

 Advocates for Six Californias, a plan to split the Golden State into a half dozen separate states, are holding a petition drive this weekend to get their plan on the ballot in 2016.